Curriculum and Standards

 (Go to Squirrels class page)

-Children are taught phonics for reading and writing from the beginning of Reception using the Sounds-Write scheme (www.sounds-write.co.uk) See below for further information.
+Children are taught phonics for reading and writing from the beginning of Foundation Stage using the Read Write Inc phonics scheme.

 National Curriculum